Kim Crosby (singer): Stage work

 She has appeared in several productions at The Muny Repertory in St. Louis, Missouri.
 She played Eliza Doolittle in My Fair Lady in 2001 opposite Westenberg.
 She also played Marian in The Music Man in 2004 and Guinevere in Camelot in 2002.
 Of this performance, the Riverfront Times reviewer wrote: "Crosby can sing a lesser-known song such as "Before I Gaze at You Again" and make us wonder why we've overlooked it all these years.
 She can sing a popular tune like "I Loved You Once in Silence" and make us realize that Frederick Loewe's score is possessed of a haunting quality reminiscent of Schubert."

 Crosby recently played Mrs. Darling and other characters in the new national tour of Peter Pan alongside Cathy Rigby in the title role, which began performances August 2011 and concluded on April 28, 2013.
 Crosby temporarily left Peter Pan to star in a production of Into The Woods (her first since the original cast) as The Baker's Wife at Springfield Little Theatre from May 13–29, 2012.
 Her most recent show was Hello, Dolly! at Springfield Little Theatre where she played the title role.
 Kim also lead Springfield Contemporary Theatre's production of Jerry's Girls in 2016, coming full circle after making her Broadway debut in the ensemble of this show.
+Ms. Crosby's other productions with Springfield Contemporary Theatre include The Light in the Piazza, Fun Home, and Sweeney Todd: The Demon Barber of Fleet Street.